 On 24 March 2021, the Ministry of Corporate Affairs (MCA) through a notification, amended Schedule III of the Companies Act, 2013.
-The amendments revise Division I, II and III of Schedule III and are applicable from 1 April 2021, The amendments are extensive and the Company will evaluate the same to give effect to them as required by law.
+The amendments revise Division I, It and III of Schedule III and are applicable from 1 April 2021.
+The amendments are extensive and the Company will evaluate the same to give effect to them as required by law.

-- The provisions of Section 45 IA of the Reserve Bank of India Ad, 1934 requires the Company to register itself as a Nor-Banking Financial Company ('NBFC') with the Reserve Bank of India.
-The management believes that the Company is not engaged in financial activities and has given a loan to a group company and hence as per the management, the aforementioned provisions are not applicable to the NBFCs as required under Division III of Schedule III of the Act and other compliance requirements under the RBI Act have also not been followed by the Company based on the contention of it not being engaged in financial activities. - In January 2020, the World Health Organization has declared the outbreak of a novel coronavirus (COVID-19) as a "Public Health Emergency of International Concern", which continues to spread throughout the world and has adversely impacted global commercial activity and contributed to significant declines and volatility in financial markets.
-The coronavirus outbreak and government responses are creating disruption in global supply chains and adversely impacting many industries.
-The outbreak could have a continued material adverse impact on economic and market conditions and trigger a period of global economic slowdown.
-The rapid development and fluidity of this elitation precludes any prediction as to the ultimate material adverse impact of the company in a situation process.
-There will be no impact of COVID-19 on the business operations of the Company, as the Company is still in the business development phase and is planning to perform feasibility studies for formulating new business plan.
-Consequently, there will be no impact on financial position and cash flows in the financial year ended 31 March 2021:
+- The provisions of Section 45 IA of the Reserve Bank of India Act, 1934 requires the Company to register itself as a Non-Banking Financial Company (NBFC) with the Reserve Bank of India.
+The management believes that the Company is not engaged in financial activities and has given a toan to a group company and hence as per the management, the aforementioned provisions are not applicable to the Company.
+Hence, the requirements of preparation and presentation of the financial statements as applicable to the NBFCs as required under Division till of Schedule III of the Act and other compiliance requirements under the RBI Act have also not been followed by the Company based on the contention of it not being engaged in financial activities. - In January 2020, the World Health Organization has declared the outbreak of a novel coronavirus (COVID-19) as a "Public Health Emergency of International Concern", which continues to spread are creating disruption in global supply chains and adversely impacting many industries.
+The outbreak could have a continued material adverse impact on economic slowdown.
+The rapid development and fluidity of this situation precludes any prediction as to the ultimate material adverse impact of the coronavirus outbreak.
+There will be no impact of COVID-19 on the business operations of the Company, as the Company is still in the business development phase and is planning to perform feasibility studies for formulating new business plan. nsequently, there will be no impact on financial position and cush flows in the financial year ended 31st March 2022.